 Even with all these adaptations to conserve heat and stay warm, many birds still succumb to frigid temperatures and bird mortality can be very high during severe winters.

 Birders who know how to keep wild birds warm in winter can help their backyard flocks have an edge over the cruelest weather.

-- Keep Feeders Full: After a long, cold night birds will need ready access to food to replenish their energy reserves.
-Keep your bird feeders full of nutritious seed no matter what the weather so the birds know where to go for a high energy meal.
+- Keep Feeders Full: After a long, cold night birds need ready access to food to replenish their energy reserves.
+Keep bird feeders full of nutritious seed no matter what the weather so the birds know where to go for a high energy meal.